appleby/Lisp-In-Small-Pieces/README.md

 You can now skip to the section [Running the Code](#running-the-code).

+### Using VMware

+In addition to the Virtualbox-compatible VMs mentioned above, VMware-compatible versions are also available.
+However, I don't test the VMware versions, not even to make sure they boot.
+The VMware versions are produced by the same [Packer][packer] build as the Virtualbox versions.
+In so far as the Packer build was successful, the VMware versions are expected to be equivalent to the Virtualbox machines.
+They are provided as a convenience for people who already have VMware installed and don't want to install Virtualbox.

+The steps for getting set up with a VMware-based environment, either with or without Vagrant, are essentially the same as the steps for Virtualbox described above, just substituting VMware for Virtualbox everywhere.
+The one exception is that VMware Tools are not installed on the guest, so Vagrant will not be able to mount the Lisp-In-Small-Pieces sources on `/vagrant` in the VMware guest.
+You will have to `git clone` the repository once you've logged in to the guest.

+Also note that you need to [purchase a license][vagrant-vmware] in order to use the VMware provider with Vagrant, whereas the Virtualbox provider is free.

 ### Installing Dependencies Yourself

 This method is not recommended, but is provided for curmudgeons like